 Designers in Paris were obsessed with greenbacks, too.
 From faux money on the runway at Jean Paul Gaultier to cardboard houses on models’ heads at Bernhard Willhelm, designers channeled economic woes in many not-so-subtle ways.
 “It is all about sex and money,” Gaultier stated of his collection, hammering home the latter theme with a sound track that included Money by Pink Floyd, with cash registers ringing in the background, and Money (That’s What I Want), a 1979 cover by The Flying Lizards, whose emotionless delivery also sounded at Stella McCartney: “The best things in life are free, but you can give them to the birds and bees.
 I want money…” “Crises and crises all over the news, sending everybody’s mind spinning,” said Willhelm, where models wore blinders made of a dollar bill here, a 5 pound note there, and several wore hats meant to represent the ghosts of their houses.
 Foreclosure chic?

-Guests at Jean-Charles de Castelbajac took The Flying Lizards theme to heart, scrambling to scoop up the cascade of dollar bills featuring President Obama, scattered by models in the finale, as if they were genuine.
+Guests at Jean-Charles de Castelbajac took The Flying Lizards theme to heart, scrambling to scoop up the cascade of dollar bills featuring President Obama, scattered by models in the finale, as if they

 While trekking to faraway (and likely cheaper) places was the major beef of editors this season, runway photographers’ major grumble was lighting.
 The use of everything from daylight-only to multiple spotlights meant lighting was problematic almost everywhere, reflecting budgets reduced by almost a third.
 The bigger the houses, the more drastic the cuts, according to runway maverick Alex de Betak, who said runway producers were working hard to scale back size without jeopardizing quality.
 While previously, houses would stage a runway show, an after party or another event, the industry motto became “fewer and better.
 In the luxury world that we’re in, it’s better not to do something than not do it well,” said de Betak.